Hardee's: History

+Merger with Carl's Jr. and aftermath

+In April 1997, CKE Restaurants Holdings, Inc., the parent company of Carl's Jr., bought Hardee's from Imasco for $327 million.
+The merger created a chain of 3,828 restaurants – 3,152 Hardee's outlets in 40 states and 10 foreign countries and 676 Carl's Jr. outlets primarily in California.
+Initially, the plan was for the larger Hardee's chain to completely rebrand as Carl's Jr but continue to offer Hardee's existing breakfast menu branded as "Hardee's breakfast" (due to Hardee's stronger sales during breakfast hours, unusual among fast food chains), and even ran a test by rebranding Hardee's locations in the Peoria, Illinois and Oklahoma City, Oklahoma markets as Carl's Jr. However, by 1999 CKE instead rebranded Hardee's into the Carl's Jr. imaging including the Happy Star logo and parts of its lunch menu but kept the Hardee's name and left the breakfast menu intact, though the Oklahoma City locations kept the Carl's Jr. branding permanently.

+In 1998, Hardee's acquired 557 of the franchised restaurants from Advantica Restaurant Group.

 In 2001, Hardee's headquarters moved to St. Louis, Missouri.
 In 2005, Hardee's introduced Hand-Scooped Ice Cream Shakes & Malts.

+In 2007, CKE Restaurants sold 34 Hardee's locations in North Carolina to longtime franchisee Boddie-Noell Enterprises.

+In 2008, CKE Restaurants sold 23 Hardee's restaurants in Indiana and Ohio to Midwest First Star, and nine in Davenport, Iowa to Westar Foods.

 In September 2013, it was announced that Hardee's would expand into the Northeastern United States.
 In April 2015, Hardee's announced the opening of its 300th restaurant in the Middle East with longtime franchisee, The Americana Group.

 In 2015, Nation's Restaurant News ranked Hardee's as the No. 28 foodservice chain by sales in the United States through 2011.
 Carl's Jr. was ranked at No. 37.
 Combined sales would rank the two at No. 15.
 In 2013, QSR listed Hardee's at No. 20 and Carl's Jr. at No. 24; if combined they would have been listed at No. 14.

 In July 2015, Hardee's announced that it would be offering The All-Natural Burger, which launched at sister-chain Carl's Jr. restaurants in December 2014.

 As of March 2016, CKE has a total of 3,664 franchised or company-operated restaurants in 44 states and 37 foreign countries and U.S. territories.

+The Hardee's in Millvale, Pennsylvania closed suddenly on August 25, 2025 after 52 years, marking the withdrawal of Hardee's from Greater Pittsburgh.
+Hardee's, which had entered Pennsylvania with the Sandy's purchase a year before the Millvale location opened, retains one location in Western Pennsylvania in Waynesburg (near the West Virginia border) while the rest in Pennsylvania are in South Central Pennsylvania.